CompuTec/computec-docs/docs/wms/administrator-guide/installation/computec-gateway-service/integration-wms-with-weight-scale-service.md

 sidebar_position: 4
 ---

-# Integration WMS with Weight Scale Service
+# Integration CompuTec WMS with Weight Scale Service

 :::info
-    This document contains a step-by-step guide on installing the WMS server and Client with weight scale support.
+    This document contains a step-by-step guide on installing the CompuTec WMS server and Client with weight scale support.
 :::

 :::warning
-    If you already have WMS installed, please uninstall it.
-WMS client and server with support weight must be installed from scratch.
+    If you already have CompuTec WMS installed, please uninstall it.
+The CompuTec WMS client and server with support weight must be installed from scratch.

     Net Framework 4.7 is required.
 :::